‘Excellent technical knowledge, strategic insight and judgement.’

 Appointments

-Elected to Middle Temple’s Hall Committee in 2023.
+Elected to Middle Temple’s Hall Committee (2023)

 Awards and Scholarships